 Simulation results

 To evaluate the performance and complexity impact, the proposed encoder modifications were implemented based on the BMS-2.0.1 reference software and tested using the VTM configuration.
 The test condition and evaluation criteria that are used in CTC [2] are applied.
 In the simulation, the cyclic list size is set to 4 for RA and 3 for LD.
 To reduce the encoding complexity, improvement (3)(4) is only applied when affine ME cost is smaller than the translational ME cost.
 Table 1 lists the simulation results compared to VTM-2.0.1 anchor.
-The adaptive precision for affine coding achieves average Y BD-rate reduction by 0.32% with 103% encoding time for RA and 0.21% for LB with 104% encoding time.
+The affine motion estimation improvements achieve average Y BD-rate reduction by 0.32% with 103% encoding time for RA and 0.21% for LB with 104% encoding time.

 Table 1.
 Simulation results compared to VTM-2.0.1